Am I in Autistic Burnout?

 While Autistic burnout is not an official diagnosis, it is a common experience in autistic people and people with a diagnosis of ASD, ASC or Asperger’s syndrome.

-I specialise in working with people experiencing autistic burnout and have written a blog series and an online course to help people recover from autistic burnout.
-For news of my latest posts and resources please follow me on Facebook or Twitter
+I specialise in working with late diagnosed, high masking Autistics experiencing Autistic Burnout.
+I have written a blog series and online courses to help people recover from autistic burnout and live authentic, energised and inspired lives.
+For news of my latest posts and resources please follow me on Facebook or join my mailing list.